List of A Series of Unfortunate Events characters: Olivia Caliban

 Olivia Caliban (a.k.a.
 Madame Lulu) appears solely in The Carnivorous Carnival.
 She is technically the ninth guardian of the Baudelaire orphans due to the fact that the Baudelaires go to work for her.

 She is a fraudulent fortune-teller.
 Her lightning device (operated by reflecting beams of the sunrise) tricks guests into believing in magical lightning.
 After instructing them to close their eyes, she seeks out the answers from the archival library under her table.

 Madame Lulu says she just likes giving people what they want.
 It is implied, but not explicitly stated, that she is a member of V.F.D.
 The Grim Grotto reveals that she once knew Captain Widdershins.
 It is strongly implied that she is in love with Count Olaf, earning her the enmity of Olaf's then-girlfriend Esmé Squalor.

-She speaks in broken English with a thick fake accent, saying "please" in the middle or the end of her sentences.
+As a method of disguising her voice, she speaks in broken English with a thick fake accent, saying "please" in the middle or the end of her sentences (similar to Count Olaf in his alias as Gunther in book 6).

-Lulu promised the Baudelaires that she wouldn't tell Count Olaf where they were if they took her to the Mortmain Mountains.
+Lulu promised the Baudelaires that she would not tell Count Olaf where they were if they took her to the Mortmain Mountains.
 This place was marked on her map, but Klaus found that it was a coffee stain, but he later said that it might be there to refer to as a secret place, such as the headquarters of V.F.D.

 Esmé Squalor convinces the "freaks" in the Caligari Carnival to murder her by pushing Madame Lulu into the lion pit in exchange for being hired by Count Olaf.

 After that, at the performance, Madame Lulu was to throw "Beverly and Eliot" into the pit.
 She was uncertain, which led everyone into a frenzy, rushing to throw them in.
 In all the commotion, Madame Lulu fell into the pit.
 Later Count Olaf reveals that Madame Lulu told him about the Baudelaires' disguises.

 She has been implied to be a fortune-teller mentioned in a much earlier book who cursed Lemony Snicket when a policeman tripped Mr. Snicket, causing him to break the crystal ball he was holding.
 She also states in the book that Olaf promised to give her the Snicket Fortune for the times she helped Olaf.

 When Olivia removes her turban, Snicket states she has blond hair but in illustrations, she is shown with black hair.
 If this is simply a mistake or not is unknown.

 A later book mentions an "Olivia Caliban", who may be Olivia and who thus may be the sister of Friday's father Thursday Caliban.